A practical, self-paced course grounded in the Canadian housing system — designed to move projects from concept to delivery.

 Introduction

-Welcoming newcomers to a rural community is important to fill skill gaps in the workplace, bring diversity to the region, and attract new residents.
-The Rural Immigration initiative at RDN is a response to the emerging needs of rural communities to develop capacity in welcoming, retaining and settling newcomers into their towns.
-Book a workshop with a Rural Immigration team member to under the needs of newcomers both professionally and personally to settle in rural communities for the long-term.
+Welcoming newcomers to a rural community is not only important to fill critical skill gaps in the workplace, but to create a welcoming and inclusive environment for everyone.
+The Rural Immigration initiative at RDN is a response to the emerging needs of rural communities to build their capacity to welcome, retain, and integrate newcomers successfully.
+Book a workshop with our team to gain practical strategies for supporting newcomers both professionally and personally, ensuring long-term integration and community growth.

 Workshops Offered